 This webpage Yachay Simi is dedicated to people whose lands and lives faced similar disruption in the Andes.
 As I have come to know them through the work reported here, I have come closer to a provocative understanding of how European settler colonialism – a part of my own background and ancestry – continues to play a devastating role in the endangerment of native languages, lifeways and relationships with the land.

 A writer who has influenced and encouraged me recently is Robin Wall Kimmerer, who with an incredibly light-hearted and deft touch, draws us into a life of rethinking science and rediscovering/recovering her ancestors’ language and wisdom in her book Braiding Sweetgrass.
-After reading the book I was privileged to see her speak (virtually) at the outstanding conference Here It Began sponsored by Massachusetts native people involved with the Plymouth 400 commemoration and the Bridgewater State University.
+After reading the book I was privileged to see her speak (virtually) at the outstanding conference Here It Began sponsored by Massachusetts native people and Bridgewater State University.

 Williamstown Historical Commission, ed.
 Brooks, Robert R.R.
 Williamstown, the first two hundred years, 1753-1953 and Twenty Years Later, 1953-1973, second edition.
 Williamstown, MA, McClelland Press, 1974.